rlneumiller/oli/docs/src/benchmark.md

 ## Tool Performance Overview

-The benchmark tests measure how efficiently oli tools operate when used with local Ollama models.
-The tests evaluate:
+The benchmark test measures how efficiently oli's FileReadTool operates when used with local Ollama models.
+The test evaluates:

-1. Tool selection accuracy - Does the agent correctly choose the FileReadTool when appropriate?
+1. File reading capability - Can the agent correctly read a file when given a path?
-2. Functionality with various parameters - Does the tool handle offset and limit parameters correctly?
+2. Content processing - Can the agent identify and extract specific content (like a particular line)?
-3. Execution time - How quickly can the tool process file operations?
+3. Execution time - How quickly can the agent complete a file reading task?

 ## Latest Benchmark Results